iamkash/intellispec-landing/SANITY_IMAGE_GUIDE.md

 - Navigate to "Case Studies" in the left sidebar

 ### 2. Edit your case study
-- Click on your Chevron case study: "3 Days Saved, Zero Surprises: How Chevron GOM Streamlined Their Turnaround with IntelliSpec"
+- Click on your Chevron case study: "3 Days Saved, Zero Surprises: How Chevron GOM Streamlined Their Turnaround with intelliSPEC"

 ### 3. Add Featured Image
 - Scroll down to the "Featured Image" field